katawiecz/quiviva/README.md

 ## 🌱    Project Story

-This project was born from pure passion, relentless curiosity, and an unstoppable urge to create.
+TThis project was born from pure passion, relentless curiosity, and an unstoppable urge to create.
 After years in IT, I decided to step into the world I had always admired in my developer colleagues.
 Technology has always been my fire — a spark that ignites excitement every time I dive deeper.
 It’s an endless well, where every day uncovers something new.

+At the same time, I want to be transparent: I am new both to programming and to GitHub.
+I am learning step by step, often using AI as a guide to help me explore this vast field.
+If you notice any gaps in formatting, structure, or repository practices, they are not intentional flaws, but rather signs of a beginner taking her first steps in a new environment.
+I trust that with time, I will master these tools and workflows more fluently, just as I have done with every challenge in my IT career.

 ---